paralox399/fewerstealer/README.md

     <strong>Disclaimer:</strong> This software is intended for personal educational and sandbox testing purposes only.
 We are not responsible for any damages that may occur as a result of its usage.
 Use it at your own risk.
 </p>

+## 📝 Key System

+### To use Fewer Stealer, you need to create a key at https://buildandwatch.net/createkey.
+### To update your 'Fewer Stealer key,' please visit the following link: https://buildandwatch.net/updatekey
+### To delete your 'Fewer Stealer key,' please visit the following link: https://buildandwatch.net/deletekey

 ## 📝 Features